- About BEE

 Congratulations to the following students who were named to the COE Dean's List all three terms of the 2018-2019 academic year!

-Check out the story of Logan Adams' success in the Honor's College as a BEE student at OSU and his connecting with his advisor, Dr. Stephen Good!
+Check out Logan Adams' success story in the Honor's College program as a Biological & Ecological Engineering student and connecting with his advisor, Dr. Stephen Good!

 Check out our latest Biological & Ecological Engineering newsletter - 2018 was a great year for B.E.E.!